mohamedasuliman/DDR/README.md

 ## Code Usage

+## Training

-To run the affine registration code, run:
+To train the affine registration network, run:
 ```
 DDR_affine_train.py
 ```

-To run the first stage of the non-linear registration, run:
+To train the first stage of the non-linear registration network, run:

 ```
 DDR_coarse_train.py